Sarah Logan: Early appearances (2014–2017)

-Bridges made an appearance during a segment on the September 1, 2014, episode of Raw as the makeup artist for The Miz On November 17, Bridges made her NXT debut at the WrestleMania 33 Ticket Party, defeating Macey Estrella.
-On the January 11, 2017, episode of NXT, Bridges made her first televised appearance under her real name, teaming with Macey Evans in a losing effort against The Iconic Duo (Billie Kay and Peyton Royce) in a tag team match.
-Bridges returned on the June 7 episode of NXT under the ring name Sarah Logan, where she was defeated in singles competition by Royce.
+Bridges made an appearance during a segment on the September 1, 2014 episode of Raw as the makeup artist for The Miz before appearing in a speaking role in November 2014 as a concession manager.
+On the March 2, 2015 episode of Raw, Bridges appeared in a non-speaking role in a Niagara (a spoof of Viagra) commercial featuring The Miz and Damien Mizdow.
+On the April 29 episode of NXT, she faced Becky Lynch in a losing effort.

+On October 19, 2016, it was announced that Bridges signed a contract with WWE.
+On the January 11, 2017 episode of NXT, Bridges made her first televised appearance under her real name, teaming with Macey Evans in a losing effort against The Iconic Duo (Billie Kay and Peyton Royce) in a tag team match.
+Bridges returned on the June 7 episode of NXT under the ring name Sarah Logan, where she was defeated by Royce.
 After being absent from NXT in-ring competition, Logan returned on the August 23 episode of NXT, where she was again defeated by Royce.
 On the October 25 episode of NXT, Logan participated in a battle royal to gain a spot at the fatal four-way match for the vacant NXT Women's Championship at NXT TakeOver: WarGames, in which she was unsuccessful, and turned out to be her last live broadcast appearance in NXT.

 On June 16, 2017, Logan was announced as one of the first four participants competing in the Mae Young Classic.
 On August 28, Logan was eliminated in the first round by Mia Yim.
 On September 11, despite being eliminated from the tournament, Logan teamed with other eliminated competitors in a six-women tag team among them Santana Garrett and Marti Belle being defeated by Tessa Blanchard, Kay Lee Ray and Jazzy Gabert.